 In 1990, and again in 1999, archaeologists from Texas A&M University conducted excavations within Fort Brown (41CF96).
-As a result of these investigations, 147 different locations were investigated using backhoe trenches and backhoe scrapes, test units and auger bores.
+One hundred and forty-seven different locations were investigated using backhoe trenches and backhoe scrapes, test units and auger bores.
 Nearly 14,000 artifacts were recovered and multiple cultural features were recorded (Carlson et al. 1990; Hartmann et al. 1999).